Brainsware/puppet-tarsnap/README.markdown

 }
 ```

-Every option that can be set in `tarsnap.conf` can be set through the base
+Many option that can be set in `tarsnap.conf` can be set through the base
 class.
 The most important one is `$cachedir`.
 All `boolean` options (those that
 can be prefaced with `no-` in `tarsnap.conf`) can be set to `true`/`false`.